top of page

 Ask yourself:

-• Does the document include a notary block?
+• Does the document include a notary section?

-• Is it being recorded, filed, or submitted officially?
+• Is it being submitted to a court, bank, or agency?

 • Time-sensitive